 Testing proxy location

-A proxy’s location can be a critical factor if you buy your proxies for accessing geo-restricted websites.
+A proxy’s location can be a critical factor if you buy datacenter proxies or residential IPs for accessing geo-restricted websites.
 You will not be able to access sites with limited access to New York IPs with European proxies and the other way around.

 One easy and convenient method of how to check proxies’ address location would be through checking your IP.
 For this you can use https://whatismyipaddress.com/